jagpreetrahi/visualize-json-schema/README.md

 - Circular reference handling
 - Clear node & edge representation for schema entities
 - Light & dark theme support
-- Runs entirely locally (no data leaves your device)
+- Runs fully in your browser -- all data stays on your device

 ---